NVIDIA/aistore/README.md

 <img src="images/dfc-ls-subdir.png" alt="DFC list directory" width="440">

-For many more examples, please refer to the dfc/tests/*_test.go files in the repository.
+For many more examples, please refer to the [test sources](dfc/tests/) in the repository.

 ### Example: Listing All Pages